-The housing of Transfer Students is a priority for the Office of Residential Services and Lehigh University.
+The housing of Transfer Students is a priority for the Office of Housing Services and Lehigh University.

-Lehigh requires First- and Second-Year students to reside in university residence hall housing facilities.
-If you wish to petition for exemption from the First- and Second-Year Student Residency Requirement, you need to contact the Office of Residential Services at (610) 758-3500 or firstname.lastname@example.org to obtain a petition form.
+Lehigh requires First and Second Year students to reside in university residence hall housing facilities.
+If you wish to petition for exemption from the First and Second Year Student Residency Requirement, you need to contact the Office of Housing Services at (610) 758-3500 or firstname.lastname@example.org to obtain a petition form.

-Undergraduate students who are in their third year or above can choose housing in a residence hall, a fraternity/sorority or an off-campus rental.
-If you are a member of a fraternity or sorority and you would like to inquire about residency if your chapter has a house on Lehigh's Campus or if you wish to consider being a boarder in a fraternity/sorority house, please contact Fraternity and Sorority Affairs at (610) 758-4157 for more information.
-If you are interested in off-campus rentals, Residential Services maintains a listing of off-campus rentals submitted by local landlords.
+Undergraduate students who are in their third year or above can choose housing in a residence hall, a fraternity or sorority or an off-campus rental.
+If you are a member of a fraternity or sorority and you would like to inquire about residency if your chapter has a house on Lehigh's campus please contact Fraternity and Sorority Affairs at (610) 758-4157 for more information.
+If you are interested in off-campus rentals, Housing Services maintains a listing of off-campus rentals submitted by local landlords.

-The Office of Admissions will inform Residential Services when you have accepted admission.
+The Office of Admissions will inform Housing Services when you have accepted admission.
 If your housing application is on file with our office, we will contact you with housing placement information as soon as housing becomes available.
 At that time you will be required to sign a Residence Hall Housing and Meal Plan Contract for the upcoming Academic Year.
-Third-year students and above will be required to pay a Housing Deposit with submission of the contract to reserve a residence hall space.

 If there is any additional information that we can provide to you at this time or if we can be of further assistance, please do not hesitate to contact our office at (610) 758-3500 or email@example.com